|Piazza||Grading||Instructor and TA||Texts|

-In the class, we will discuss the principles and practice of computer system security.
-We will not address network security in this course, since it is the topic of CSE 508.
+In the class, we will discuss the principles and practice of computer system security, with particular emphasis on:

 - Cryptographic foundations

 - Authorization and Access control: ACLs, capabilities, MLS, DTE, RBAC, ...

 - Principles: memory protection, privilege separation, layering, isolation, sharing, ...

 - Database security: encryption, views, delegation, statistical inference

 - Principles and practices for secure system design